WiltonBaltazar/lendaplus-app/README.md

 If you encounter issues:
 1. Check the troubleshooting section above
+2. Verify migrations ran: `docker-compose exec laravel-app php artisan migrate:status`
-2. View container logs: `docker-compose logs`
+3. View container logs: `docker-compose logs`
-3. Create an issue in this repository
+4. Create an issue in this repository
-4. Include your OS, Docker version, and error messages
+5. Include your OS, Docker version, and error messages

 ---